Yi-like-E/Seneca-College/README.md

 WEB422 - Web Programming for Apps and Services

    Learn to design and create moderately complex web applications and services that can be deployed at scale.
 The JavaScript language is used, with widely-used and powerful tools and frameworks such as React, Angular and Node that enable rich and functional browser apps, working with robust and scalable data storage platforms, and deployment methodologies.

+WEB524 - Web Programming Using ASP.NET

+    Learn the concepts, technical skills, and business knowledge required to develop data-driven web sites hosted on the Microsoft Web Platform with focus on server-side ASP.NET programming technologies and the C# language.
+Work with current and full-featured data access technologies, and interact with local and remote data stores.